NumairGoldeye/cs194-project/README.md

 This project was created in Unity, which handled much of the graphics creation.

+Instructions:
+  1. This app will best be viewed in Firefox, and best with 2 different computers.
+  2. Navigate both computers to https://s3-us-west-2.amazonaws.com/settlersofcatan/Web_Player.html
+      (you may need to give the plugins permission to run).
+  3. On one computer, click "Start Game".
+Enter a name for your user, and for the game.
+We will call this computer the "Host"
+  4. Once the above is done, on the other computer, click "Join Game".
+Type in a different name in the box.
+Then, click on the name of the gave you created in the previous step.
+If you don't see it, hit "Refresh" until you do.
+  5. On the Host, click "Start"
+  6. Now you can play through a game!

+NOTES
+  - It is possible to try a single-player game.
+To do so, just skip step 4.
+Some features, like trading with other players, won't work in this mode, but you will still be able to play repeated turns.
+  - There is a console that allows you to cheat and give yourself resources and development cards by clicking the "plus", and remove them with the "minus"
+  - The game will end at 10 victory points.
+You can make this faster by clicking the "+" for Victory Point on the Dev Console.

 Rundown of the most important files:

 SampleScene.unity: Contains all of the information for the graphics.
 A large portion of